Cray-HPE/docs-csm/operations/utility_storage/Add_Ceph_Node.md

     /srv/cray/scripts/common/join_ceph_cluster.sh
     ```

     **IMPORTANT:** In the output from `watch ceph -s` the health should go to a `HEALTH_WARN` state.
     This is expected.
-Most commonly you will see an alert about `failed to probe daemons or devices`, but this should clear on its own.
+Most common is an alert about `failed to probe daemons or devices`, but this should clear on its own.
     In addition, it may take up to 5 minutes for the added OSDs to report as `up`.
     This is dependent on the Ceph Orchestrator performing an inventory and completing batch processing to add the OSDs.

 ## Zapping OSDs

-**IMPORTANT:** Only do this if you are 100% certain you need to erase data from a previous install.
+**IMPORTANT:** Administrators should do this only if they are 100% certain it is necessary to erase data from a previous install.

-**`NOTE`** The commands in this section will need to be run from a node running `ceph-mon`.
+**NOTE** The commands in this section will need to be run from a node running `ceph-mon`.
 Typically `ncn-s001`, `ncn-s002`, or `ncn-s003`.

 1. Find the devices on the node being rebuilt.